 To limit loss of life, property damage, and environmental destruction, emergency preparedness coordinators identify what can put their communities at greater risk.
 Next, they take appropriate measures to minimize the risks a disaster may pose.

 For example, an emergency preparedness coordinator may identify a mountain road that is susceptible to heavy rock fall during certain severe weather events.
-In response, the emergency preparedness coordinator may devise a system that blocks the road and redirects traffic to alternate routes when adverse conditions develop.
+In response, they may devise a system that blocks the road and redirects traffic to alternate routes when adverse conditions develop.

 The plans emergency preparedness coordinators create are used to establish policies and procedures for disaster response teams to follow during emergencies.
-These policies and procedures could clarify chains of command in an active shooter situation or designate steps for blocking off an area after a chemical spill.
+These policies and procedures could optimize disaster response and communication in multiple situations.
+For example, they could clarify chains of command in an active shooter situation, or designate steps for blocking off an area after a chemical spill.

-To make sure emergency plans on paper function in real life, emergency preparedness coordinators set up practice exercises.
-These exercises put emergency response personnel and volunteers through drills and simulations that give them the opportunity to rehearse their roles.
+To make sure emergency plans on paper function in real life, emergency preparedness coordinators establish practice exercises.
+These exercises place emergency response personnel and volunteers through drills and simulations that allow them to rehearse their roles.

-This type of preparation allows disaster preparedness coordinators to identify their plan’s strengths and shortfalls.
-It also allows them to measure skill deficits and how well participants follow protocols and understand their responsibilities.
+This type of preparation allows disaster preparedness coordinators to identify the practical strengths and possible shortcomings of their plans.
+It also allows them to measure any skill deficits, how well participants follow protocols, and how fully responders understand their responsibilities.

-As an example, during a hurricane response simulation, emergency response coordinators may realize a plan did not allocate sufficient resources to evacuate residents with mobility issues.
+As an example, during a hurricane response simulation, emergency response coordinators may realize a plan did not allocate sufficient resources to evacuate residents who have mobility issues.
 They may identify a need for improved communication between agencies and increased resource sharing.

 In addition to planning for disasters, emergency preparedness coordinators are leaders in carrying out preparedness and response plans.